About the Research Support Fund

 The Fund helps institutions support the on-going day-to-day administrative expenses required to maintain an active and vibrant research environment.

-Institutions have flexibility in deciding how to use their grant, provided that the funds are used for the payment of current expenditures attributed to federally-sponsored research that falls within the following five categories:
+Institutions have flexibility in deciding how to use their grant, provided that the funds support the payment of current expenditures attributed to federally-sponsored research that falls within the following five categories:

 1. Research facilities